JennEYoon/learn-mldl/pyworkout/chp05/last_line.md

 Use "readline()" WITHOUT S, which read only one line into memory at a time.

 ### Here's a modified version of SilentGhost's answer that will do what you want.
 No need for an upper bound for line length here.
-Offs is increased by 2 after each try.
+Offs is multiplied by 2 after each try.

 ```python
 with open(fname, 'rb') as fh: